tghoward/Adafruit_Python_BluefruitLE/README.md

 SSD_OPTIONS="--oknodo --quiet --exec $DAEMON -- --experimental $NOPLUGIN_OPTION"
 ```

-Save the changed file and reboot the Pi.
+Save the changed file and reboot the Pi/Edison.
 Then verify using the command `ps aux | grep bluetoothd` that the bluetoothd daemon is running.

 ## Mac OSX Requirements